-- that are in contravention of any international and/or local laws and conventions of the countries where Investec or the counterparty operate - that do not respect human rights, and do not respect the rights of local communities and indigenous peoples - that are in non-compliance with minimum standards for occupational health and safety and the relevant local legislation - that use child labour, forced labour, modern slavery or human trafficking (as defined by international standards, including the International Labour Organisation and the UK Modern Slavery Act 2015) - that involve pornography or prostitution - that negatively impact high conservation value areas and UNESCO world heritage sites (for example any national park) - that involve projects in environmentally high-risk areas, for example but not exclusively related to tar sands exploitation, Arctic drilling, and deforestation or drilling in the Amazon rain forest - where environmental and social risks are not being managed including for example but not exclusively: water use, wastewater management, air emissions, solid waste, spill response/clean-up operations, site restoration and community/stakeholder management.
+- that are in contravention of any international and/or local laws and conventions of the countries where Investec or the counterparty operate - that do not respect human rights, and do not respect the rights of local communities and indigenous peoples - that are in non-compliance with minimum standards for occupational health and safety and the relevant local legislation - that use child labour, forced labour, modern slavery or human trafficking (as defined by international standards, including the International Labour Organisation and the UK Modern Slavery Act 2015) - that negatively impact high conservation value areas and UNESCO world heritage sites (for example any national park) - that involve projects in environmentally high-risk areas, for example but not exclusively related to tar sands exploitation, Arctic drilling, and deforestation or drilling in the Amazon rain forest - where environmental and social risks are not being managed including for example but not exclusively: non-compliance with standards for water use, wastewater management, air emissions, solid waste, spill response/clean-up operations, site restoration and community/stakeholder management.

-8. Coal
+08. Coal

-Our approach to coal takes cognisance of the unique socio-economic nuances we face in our two core geographies of the UK and South Africa and the role that each country plays in the global energy transition.
-At March 2023, our group exposure to thermal coal as a percentage of total core loans and advances was 0.10% (March 2022: 0.10%) We will consider metallurgical coal projects on a case-by-case basis.
+Our approach to coal takes cognisance of the unique socioeconomic nuances we face in our two core geographies of the UK and South Africa and the role that each country plays in the global energy transition.
+At March 2025, our group exposure to coal as a percentage of total core loans and advances was 0.05% (March 2024: 0.08%).
+We will consider metallurgical coal projects on a case-by-case basis.

-- Subject to 8.1, 8.2 and 8.3, in principle, Investec will: - Not provide financial services to new thermal coal mines outside of South Africa - Not provide limited recourse project financing for new thermal coal mines, regardless of jurisdiction, after 31 March 2023 - Not provide financial services to new clients that export thermal coal - Not provide financial services to any new coal-fired power stations, regardless of technology or jurisdiction.

-- Investec will continue to provide all financial services to existing coal sector clients who have a credible transition plan - Investec will continue to provide financial advisory services to coal sector clients who have a credible transition plan and are strategic to the Indian economy - Investec will manage current thermal coal exposure, to ensure that all our thermal coal exposure decreases to zero by 31 March 2030.
+- Subject to 8.1, 8.2 and 8.3, in principle, Investec will: - Not provide financial services to new coal mines outside of South Africa - Not provide limited recourse project financing for new coal mines, regardless of jurisdiction, after 31 March 2023 - Not provide financial services to new clients that export thermal coal - Not provide financial services to any new coal-fired power stations, regardless of technology or jurisdiction. - Investec will continue to provide all financial services to existing coal sector clients who have a credible transition plan - Investec will continue to provide financial advisory services to coal sector clients who have a credible transition plan and are strategic to the Indian economy - Investec will provide financial services where finance is used to decommission coal-fired power stations or where power stations are being converted away from coal-fired power, in line with the Country's transition plan - Investec will manage current thermal coal exposure, to ensure that all our direct thermal coal exposure decreases to zero by 31 March 2030.

-8.1.
-Extraction
+8.1 Extraction

 The mining sector plays an important role in providing mineral resources that are essential inputs to many other sectors of the global economy.
 Demand for mineral resources continues to grow while the availability of mineral reserves gets progressively scarcer and more difficult to access.
 As we transition to cleaner energy, demand for the requisite metals and materials will also increase.
-Our approach, therefore, is to provide financial products and services to companies and projects in the mining industry in a balanced and responsible manner.
+Our approach, therefore, is to provide financial products and services to companies and projects in the mining industry in a balanced and responsible manner